hed-standard/hed-examples/docs/source/HedPythonTools.md

 To use this notebook, you will need to provide the path to the JSON sidecar and a path to save the spreadsheet if you want to save it.
-If you don't wish to save the spreadsheet, assign `spreadsheet_filename` to be `None` and the result is just printed..
+If you don't wish to save the spreadsheet, assign `spreadsheet_filename` to be `None` and the result is just printed.

 (summarize-events-anchor)=